bpick3/unapplied_activist_codes/README.md

 ## Unapplied Activist Codes SQL Query

-This SQL query retrieves unapplied activist codes from Phoenix.
+This SQL query retrieves unapplied activist codes from Phoenix (BigQuery).
 Unapplied activist codes are those for which there are no associated records in the related table.

 ## Prerequisites